-This magnet catches the tilt mechanism on some Levolor vertical blinds to ensure complete closure of the blinds.
+This magnet catches the tilt mechanism to ensure complete closure of the blinds.
+Commonly used on Levolor Trim+Go vertical blinds.

 White plastic and metal.